mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 4. Enter `y` when asked whether to use the HDP sandbox.

-5. You have now completed the setup, run the following to start your containers:
+5. You have now completed the setup, to create and start your containers run:

    `docker-compose up -d`

-   Docker will now download all required images and create the containers, please wait until this is done.
+   Docker will now download all required images and create the containers.

 ## Configuration

 ### Check HDP services are started

 The HDP sandbox services can take up to 5-10 minutes to start.
-You will need to ensure that the HDFS service is started before continuing.
+To check that the HDFS service is started:

 1. Log in to Ambari via a web browser.